binc74/javascript-calculator/README.md

 ### JavaScript Calculator
 We choose to implement a scientific calculator that is pretty similar to the one in microsoft in this project.

+### Core Functionalities
+* The History Feature
+	* every time when the user press "=", the whole expression and result will be stored in the history section
+	* user can choose to show/hide the history section
+	* user can choose to clear the history

+* The Memory Feature
+	* With the memory feature, you may save a "Stack" of values in memory
+	* Addition and subtraction operations can be done on the value at the top of the memory stack
+	* MC clears one entry at the top of the stack, and MCA clears all of the entries in the memory stack

+* The Degree/Radian Mode
+	* By Clicking on the Degree/Radian button on the top of the cacluator, it will switch between the Degree mode or the Radian mode
+	* Since we just have sin and cos, the Degree/Radian mode will only affect the result of these two functions

+* Global Functions
+	* CE clears the input area
+	* C cears the input area and the final experssion area
+	* back can clear one digit in the input area
+	* pi sets the input area to the value of pi

+* Normal Functions
+	* x^2 squares the value inside the parenthesis e.g. sqr(4) = 16
+	* 1/x gets the inverse of the value e.g. 1/(4) = 0.25
+	* e^x gets e^(value)
+	* ln gets ln(value)
+	* root gets squareroot(value)
+	* 10^x gets 10^(value)
+	* sin gets sin(value)
+	* cos gets cos(value)
+	* log gets log10(value)
+	* n! gets factorial(value)
+	* negate gets -value
+	* user can stack the function e.g. 1/(root(sqr(neg(neg(3 + 4)))))

+* parenthesis
+	* the parenthesis should work and calculate properly

+* Input checking
+	* user cannot enter more than a decimal dot in the input number

 ### Importent Things to Notice
 * Temporary Calculation in this calculator is pretty similar to that in the microsoft scientific calculator, but they have some difference.
 	* Slightly different from the MS calculator, When there is no open parenthesis (just having a "(" but not having a ")")exists, the calculator will temporarily evaluate the whole expression